sergueyarellano/tddpractice/docs/b.part3.md

 As you can see, using the expected status as a variable is making this step highly reusable for other scenarios.

-For the next one it is better to install a traverser like lodash get to access deep properties:
+For the next step it is better to install a traverser like lodash in order to get access to deep properties:

 `npm i -S lodash.get`